Introduction on incremental self-built housing.

 John Turner is a British architect who has written extensively on housing and community organisation.
 He investigated the squatter settlements in Peru from 1957-1965.
 There, Turner studied and advised on a number of reconstruction and slum upgrading programmes which were part of a nation-wide community development initiative.
 During this time Peru was also a leading centre for debate on housing policy, community development and the role of self-help housing.
 Turner’s own theoretical stance was formed in this context and combined aspects of the work of the Peruvian urban theorists Fernando Belaúnde, Pedro Beltrán and Carlos Delgado.

 Turner’s central thesis argued that housing is best provided and managed by those who are to dwell in it rather than being centrally administered by the state.
 In the self-building and self-management of housing and neighbourhoods, Turner asserted that the global North had much to learn from the rapidly developing cities of the global South.
 Through a number of empirical studies, some of which were published in a collection for Habitat International Coalition entitled Building Community, he showed clearly that neighbourhoods designed with local groups worked better since people were experts on their own situations and should be given the ‘freedom to build’, a phrase that became the title for an edited collection by Tuner.
 Whether this freedom was granted by the state or wrested from it through squatting was less important.
 Within this framework the state as well as private professionals such as architects and engineers, act as enablers, resulting in a shift in thinking that valorises experience and local know-how over technocratic and professionalised forms of knowledge.
+In contrast to the ‘aided self-help’ policies of the World Bank, for which Turner is frequently credited, his vision was far more radical as he not only contended that residents should build their own houses and neighbourhoods, but that they should also have control over their finances and management.
+In Freedom to Build: Dweller Control of the Housing Process, which was first published in 1972, Turner sets out these views, which remain relevant today.

 Charles Correa